What is Textpattern? How do i install on a VPSie?

 nevertheless, it works well as a blogging engine,

 appears suspiciously bloggy on a brand-new installation.

-Looking bloggy is not an important distinction.
+Looking at bloggy is not an important distinction.
 Textpattern’s roots as a search motor are an excellent clue to its present content model.

 Much like community-portal attributes, this will be plugin based.
 Alternatives exist but test them out carefully if this is an integral feature that needs to be closely integrated into your website.
 Bear in mind that with any CMS, e-commerce is truly another web application, even if it’s packaged as a plugin.
 The same may be said of community portal site features.

-Average of a free, open-source program, Textpattern’s documentation is excellent in some places.
+The average of a free, open-source program, Textpattern’s documentation is excellent in some places.
 Tutorials are hit or miss.
 Textpattern also has built-in assistance, although some of the entries are blank.